Not Just Another Fluffy Article About Recession Proofing Your Manufacturing Business

 SEO for manufacturers and machine shops is a non-negotiable if you want stability and future success.
 SEO is the process of getting ranked higher in Google search results for the terms that will bring you business.
 For example: “injection mold tool shops near me”.

-2. Re-targeting
+2. PPC/Re-targeting

+PPC or pay-per-click advertising is often visible at the top of search results when you “google” a term.
 Retargeting allows you to “re-engage” people after they perform an action that we can specify.
 Examples of these actions would be: Entering a physical location; Displaying certain buying behaviors or search behaviors online; Visiting your website.

 3. Your Website